Andrejkf/solution_advanced_lane_finding/report_template.md

-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
-![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.